 - managing and maintaining the department's record-keeping system

-During 2010–11, 1,162 files were created, 1,418 files were requested or returned, 1,142 files were sentenced and disposal action was completed on 763 files.
-The annual registry file census was conducted in July 2010.
-The census confirmed that files are easily located and registry procedures are well controlled.
+The annual registry file census was conducted and confirmed that files are easily located and registry procedures are well controlled.

-An upgrade to the TRIM system to accommodate the department's new standard operating system was rolled out in 2010–11.
-The upgrade will also accommodate electronic document management.
+An upgrade to the TRIM system to accommodate the department's new standard operating system is being worked on as is a trial of electronic documents management.

 - met all monthly reporting requirements via the Commonwealth Budget Management System

 - upgraded the department's financial management information system.

 A major focus for the Black Rod's Office spanning the end of the last reporting period and the early part of the 2011–12 financial year was the changeover of the Senate.
 The retirement of 12 senators on 30 June and the arrival of another 12 senators on 1 July (elected at the 2010 half-Senate election) required detailed planning to support the re-allocation of a large number of suites, a revised seating plan for the chamber and various other activities to ensure that all senators could perform their parliamentary roles effectively on each side of the changeover.